-The instructions for the VFD are sent from the CCB to in the form of a DC current.
+The instructions for the VFD are sent from the CCB in the form of a DC current.
 The chart below lists the current readings, the frequency signal displayed by the VFD, and the pressure switch settings needed for the CCB to let the burner operate.
 The frequency numbers displayed may vary slightly with slight variations in the DC voltage generated by the CCB.
 If the water heater exhibits poor run characteristics check the frequency display.
-If the frequency is more than 5% out of range, check the DC volt signal at the terminals shown on page 43.
+If the frequency is more than 5% out of range, check the DC volt signal at the terminals OV and Al1 shown on Page 42.